karayabin/universe-snapshot/universe/Ling/Light_AjaxFileUploadManager/README.md

 The backend implementation is covered entirely by this plugin.

-For the js client implementation, we recommend using the [js file uploader](https://github.com/lingtalfi/jsFileUploader) client, as this plugin has helper methods that facilitate the implementation of the gui side with the **js file uploader**.
+For the js client implementation, we recommend using the [js file uploader](https://github.com/lingtalfi/JFileUploader) client, as this plugin has helper methods that facilitate the implementation of the gui side with the **js file uploader**.

 Please refer to the protocol and the auxiliary documents referenced in the summary to get started.

-Basically what you want to do is create a profile for each ajax upload field that you want, and that's it.
+Basically what you want to do is create a [configuration item](https://github.com/lingtalfi/Light_AjaxFileUploadManager/blob/master/doc/pages/configuration-files.md#the-configuration-item) for each ajax upload field that you want, and that's it.

-The profile is created by calling the addActionLists (and addValidationRules if you need some validation rules) methods.

-I recommend to use CSRF protection all the time.
-This is explained in the aforementioned documents.